trevinwisaksana/blockchain-capstone/README.md

 # Udacity Blockchain Capstone

-A verifiable NFT that can be used to prove ownership of a house.
+A verifiable NFT that can be used to prove ownership of a property.

 ## Install